Soumitri Chattopadhyay

 • New!!
 [Jul '24] One paper accepted at BMVC 2024 as an Oral presentation!

-• New!!
-[Apr '24] Received summer internship offers from SRI International and Amazon Science!
+• [Apr '24] Received summer internship offers from SRI International and Amazon Science!

 Selected Publications (* denotes equal contribution)